 While living costs in Dubai are reasonable compared with other major cities, accommodation prices in the city centre are increasing and are even approaching London prices.

 So, while lunch for two will cost around AED 150 (about £29 or US$40) and a monthly transport pass will cost AED 250 (about £49 or US$68), a one-bedroom flat in the city centre will cost around AED 7,324 (about £1,439 or US$1,994) a month.

 How do I get an apartment in Dubai?

 Some companies will provide long term accommodation for you as part of your international transfer, while others may only offer a tenancy for a few months, or alternatively a living allowance.

-As demand for housing fell in 2021 due to Covid, so did rents.
-In the last six months of 2020, the average rental price in Dubai dropped 12 per cent year-on-year, according to estate agency Knight Frank.
-The cost of accommodation can be as much as GBP 15,000 a year for a decent rental apartment in a good location and this has to be paid upfront.
+As demand for housing fell in 2021 due to COVID, so did rents.
+In the last six months of 2020, the average rental price in Dubai dropped 12% year-on-year, according to estate agency Knight Frank.
+The cost of accommodation can be as much as £15,000 a year for a decent rental apartment in a good location and this has to be paid upfront.

-The average property price in Dubai is now 32 per cent below its 2014 peak, although there has been a small increase in the past six months, according to data from Knight Frank.
+The average property price in Dubai is now 32% below its 2014 peak, although there has been a small increase in the past six months, according to data from Knight Frank.
 As in other global cities, the pandemic has increased demand for larger homes and those with outdoor space — and reduced it for smaller properties.
-The average price of a home sold for more than $1m increased 5.3 per cent in the three months to June, compared with a year earlier.
+The average price of a home sold for more than US$1m increased 5.3% in the three months to June, compared with a year earlier.